Need to talk? Call 1800 882 436.

 If your waters have broken, it’s also important to:

-• use pads rather than tampons
+• use pads instead of tampons

 • avoid sexual intercourse